August 11, 2019 — In two weeks, the world will celebrate the 80th anniversary of the release date (August 25, 1939) of the “The Wizard of Oz.”

-When it comes to music, you have to include Frank Sinatra on the list, or anyone in the Rat Pack for that matter.
+How about Frank Sinatra, or anyone in the Rat Pack to start?
 They are still wildly popular today.
-You could also include The Beatles, The Rolling Stones and Bob Dylan in the mix because their music still has a strong audience, even though many of the songs are 50 years old.
-How many people do you think will still listen to Katie Perry or Justin Bieber 50 years from now?
+You could also include The Beatles, The Rolling Stones and Bob Dylan in the mix because all of their music still has a strong audience, even though many of the songs were recorded 50 plus years ago.
+I wonder how many people will listen to Taylor Swift or Justin Bieber 50 years from now?